 Since everyone (or nearly everyone) admits this, why not double down on your efforts to retain customers and, moreover, to develop the revenue you are already generating with them?
 A customer’s potential for repeating a purchase or even moving to an upgrade can of course be very different from one industry to another, but one thing is certain: only satisfied customers will be receptive to your initiatives and offers—which is yet another reason to measure customer satisfaction and aim to improve it.

 3. Highlighting what is most attractive about your company's image

-When you realise that the large majority of purchasing journeys now begin with a Google search and that 76% of customers consult online ratings before making a purchase (either online or in store), it becomes easy to understand the potentially disastrous effect of overtly negative comments and feedback from dissatisfied clients.
+When you realise that the large majority of purchasing journeys now begin with a Google search and that 76% of customers consult online ratings before making a purchase (either online or in-store), it becomes easy to understand the potentially disastrous effect of overtly negative comments and feedback from dissatisfied customers.

 Negative word of mouth, which is uncontrollably amplified in the digital space, does not only dissuade consumers from connecting with you or choosing your products; it also undermines your PR investments and destroys the credibility of your often-expensive publicity campaigns.
-More now than ever, you must keep in mind this cherished adage from Bill Gates: "The best publicity is a satisfied customer."
+Now more than ever, you must keep in mind this cherished adage from Bill Gates: "The best publicity is a satisfied customer."

 Only an attentive approach to driving customer satisfaction, based upon consistent listening efforts and rigorous metrics, will enable you to take the necessary corrective steps for sustainably reducing dissatisfaction and fostering positive word of mouth.